-Use the following guidelines when you prepare your check or money order for Form I-360, and the biometric service fee if applicable:
+Use the following guidelines when you prepare your check or money order for Form I-360 fee:

 - 1. The check or money order must be drawn on a bank or other financial institution located in the United States, and must be payable in U.S. currency; and - 2.
-Make the check or money order payable to U.S. Department of Homeland Security, unless: - A. If you live in Guam, make it payable to Treasurer, Guam. - B. If you live in the U.S. Virgin Islands, make it payable to Commissioner of Finance of the Virgin Islands.
+Make the check or money order payable to U.S. Department of Homeland Security.